1922 Georgia Tech Golden Tornado football team: Auburn

 Tech beat coach Mike Donahue's rival Auburn Tigers to secure a share of the SoCon championship.
 The 1922 team is considered one of Auburn's greatest football teams, and they had lost only to undefeated Army.
 Still Tech held the Tigers without a first down in the second and third periods.
 Ed Sherling scored Auburn's touchdown on a 16-yard rush.

 The starting lineup was J. Staton (left end), Usry (left tackle), McIntyre (left guard), Frye (center), Davis (right guard), Lyman (right tackle), A. Staton (right end), McDonough (quarterback), Barron (left halfback), Brewster (right halfback), Hunt (fullback).

 Postseason

 Red Barron and Vanderbilt's Lynn Bomar were the only unanimous All-Southern selections.

 Personnel

 Depth chart

-The following chart provides a visual depiction of Tech's lineup during the 1922 season with games started at the position reflected in parenthesis.
+The following chart provides a visual depiction of Tech's lineup during the 1922 season with games started at the position reflected in parentheses.
 The chart mimics the offense after the jump shift has taken place.